What we learned from week 3 of the NFL season

 He swung wide receiver Emmanuel Sanders to the right in the end zone and threw a 28-yard pass to cap Buffalo’s first drive.

 Alan didn’t panic with Biles’ third campaign, when Washington’s defensive tackle Daron Payne put pressure in the red zone.
-In third and fourth from Washington’s 7-yard line, Allen flicks to his right and hits running back Jack Moss with a touchdown pass.
+On third and -4 from Washington’s 7-yard line, Allen flicks to his right and hits Jack Moss from behind in a stride with a touchdown pass.

 When Jordan Poore stopped Taylor Heinicke in the ensuing Washington possession, giving the Bills a short field, Allen found Dawson Knox’s back shoulder tight for a 14-yard score.
 The placement of the ball was perfect.